dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Check the box to hear from us and receive exclusive offers on new  editions and related products.

-InformIT.com—The Trusted Technology Learning SourceInformIT is the online home of information technology brands at Pearson, the world’s         foremost education company.
+InformIT.com—The Trusted Technology Learning SourceInformIT is the online home of information technology brands at Pearson, the world's         foremost education company.
 At InformIT.com, you can:

 • • • •